renehorstmann/Mathc/README.md

     printf("in_limits: %d\n", axles_in_limits((vec3) {{0, M_PI_2, M_PI_4}}));
 }
 ```

+## Templates
+The Mathc library is template generated.
+The template files are written for the float types (vec*).
+Each other size and type is generated by that files via a regex search and replace script: [template.py](template/template.py).

+You can generate more different data types like signed char, short, unsigned short, unsigned int, long long, ...
+Or different vecX types like vec6, vec12, ...
+See the main "function" of the script.

+Because Mathc uses prefixes for all stuff (e. g: sca_abs and isca_abs instead of fasbs and abs)
+its easy to generate different C files for different primitive formats (float -> double) with the regex replace system

 ## Performance
 It seems that there will be an overhead due to the casts and copying.